daattali/beautiful-jekyll/ThePlace.md

 ---
 layout: page
 title: Manu Biosphere Reserve
-subtitle: One of the most biodiverse places in the planet
+subtitle: One of the most biodiverse places in the world
 ---
 Manu Biosphere reserve is located in southeastern Peru, in the departments of Madre de Dios and Cusco.
 This Biosphere reserve includes the Manu National Park, one of the larger protected areas in South America.
 This National Park protects over 2 million hectares of tropical forest including a variety of habitats from Lowland tropical rain forest at 150 m above sea level to the Andean Puna Grasslands at 4200m.
 This topographical complexity has resulted in an exceptional array of habitats and high levels of diversity.

-**Manu National Park is considered as one of the world’s biodiversity hotspots**!!!
+**Manu National Park is considered as one of the world’s biodiversity hotspots**!!! and one of the most beautiful places in the planet.

+## What to expect at Manu Natiotal Park
+Check out this [raw footage](http://www.amazonconservation.org/ourwork/research_wayqecha.html) taken for one of the research volunteers of Manu project.

 ![alt text](manu.jpg)

-**During this field course we will be visiting four field sites along the elevational gradient, including two tropical Research stations**
+_During this field course we will be visiting four field sites along the elevational gradient, including two tropical Research stations_

 ## Wayqecha (2900m)
 This is the highest elevation station along the gradient, located at the [**Centro de Investigación Wayqecha**](http://www.amazonconservation.org/ourwork/research_wayqecha.html).
 The station is found at 2900 m elevation, in the upper extent of cloud forest along the gradient.
 Daytime temperatures can be quite warm, between 20-25 ºC, and nighttime temperatures can drop to 0 ºC or just below.Wayqecha is located directly on the Manu road, about 4-5 hours from Cuzco.
 The trail systems aroun the station range from 2300 - 3000 m elevation.
 This station includes mature humid upper montane forest as well as recovering scrub habitat, and different forest types in various successional stages with intermediate vegetation structure.